-The harmonised use of GSM systems in the 900 MHz and 1800 MHz bands, UMTS systems in the 2 GHz band and LTE systems in the 1800 MHz and 2.6 GHz bands on board vessels
+The harmonised use of GSM systems in the 900 MHz and 1800 MHz bands, UMTS systems in the 2 GHz band and LTE and 5G NR non-AAS systems in the 1800 MHz and 2.6 GHz (FDD) bands on board vessels

 Approved 31 October 2008

-Amended 04 March 2016

-Updated 30 June 2017
+Latest updated dd MM YYYY

 EXPLANATORY MEMORANDUM

 INTRODUCTION

-There is increasing demand to use mobile electronic communications from wherever you are located, including the use of GSM, UMTS or LTE terminals on board vessels.
-However, to ensure successful operation of systems which will facilitate this there is a need to establish a basis for the harmonised use of GSM, UMTS or LTE systems on board vessels within Europe and to provide access to the required spectrum.
+There is increasing demand to use mobile electronic communications from wherever you are located, including the use of GSM, UMTS, LTE or 5G NR terminals on board vessels.
+However, to ensure successful operation of systems which will facilitate this there is a need to establish a basis for the harmonised use of GSM, UMTS, LTE or 5G NR non-AAS systems on board vessels within Europe and to provide access to the required spectrum.

 BACKGROUND

-This decision covers the radio regulatory aspects of operation of GSM, UMTS or LTE systems on board vessels (GSMOBV, UMTSOBV and LTEOBV respectively) in the “territorial sea”, as defined in the UN Convention on the Law of the Sea (UNCLOS, 1982), excluding internal waters, harbours, and ports.
-Regarding the usage of LTEOBV, this decision also covers operational and technical conditions outside territorial waters, between 12NM and 41NM.
+This decision covers the radio regulatory aspects of operation of GSM, UMTS, LTE or 5G NR non-AAS systems on board vessels (GSMOBV, UMTSOBV, LTEOBV and 5GNROBV respectively) in the “territorial sea”, as defined in the UN Convention on the Law of the Sea (UNCLOS, 1982), excluding internal waters, harbours, and ports.
+Regarding the usage of LTEOBV and 5GNROBV, this decision also covers operational and technical conditions outside territorial waters, between 12 NM and 41 NM.

 The territorial sea is understood as being on the waterway side of the baseline, as illustrated below in Figure 1.